Security Imperatives

 All POST/PUT requests directed to Bazaarvoice APIs will be temporarily redirected (status code 308) to the new location.
 While the technical classification is temporary, the server will effectively treat this as a permanent move.

-Additional Response headers
+Additional response headers

 Response HeaderDescription